guyandtheworld/Makri/README.md

 # Makri - Malayalam Knowledge Ripper

-A highly efficient data scraper with over 80,000 lines of malayalam data, which are POS tagged using a SVM algorithm for the creation of database of POS tagged lines for the use in Malayalam research and for Scholars.
+Makri is a POSTagger built with [RDRPOSTagger](https://github.com/datquocnguyen/RDRPOSTagger) which was trained with over 80,000 lines of POS Tagged Silver Corpus.

-Feel free to use the POS tagged data in the above files in anyway which doesn't violate copyright.
+Feel free to use the POS tagged data in the repo in anyway which doesn't violate copyright.

 ## Technical Details.